 LCS enhances its curriculum by providing class field trips.
 These trips are carefully planned and are a part of the learning process.
 Class time is taken to prepare the student for the field trip, and an activity or exercise is given after the field trip to reinforce the learning.
-It is important that all students participate in the field trip.
 Parents who choose to not have their students attend must make alternate child-care arrangements as no supervision is available at the school.